 - 3 tablespoons aquafaba ,liquid from a can of chickpeas

 - 2 teaspoons vanilla extract

-- Put the flour, sugar, salt, baking powder, baking soda and pumpkin spice into a bowl and stir well to combine.
+- Put the flour, sugar, salt, baking powder, baking soda and pumpkin spice into a mixing bowl and whisk to combine.

-- Put the coconut oil, apple cider vinegar, aquafaba, vanilla extract, pumpkin puree and milk into another bowl along with the flax mixture and whisk them together really well.
+- Put the oil, apple cider vinegar, aquafaba, vanilla extract, pumpkin puree and milk into another bowl and whisk them together really well.

 - Add the wet ingredients to the dry ingredients and stir until you can no longer see any dry flour and everything is well combined.
 Do not over mix.

 - Spoon carefully into the donut pan.
 Fill to the top with batter and use the back of a teaspon to smooth it around evenly.

 - Bake for 15 - 17 minutes or until a tooth pick inserted comes out clean.
 I found the gluten-free ones cooked a little more quickly than the regular flour ones.

 - Turn them out onto a cooling rack and allow to cool completely before frosting.